luan/nvim/README.md

 Make sure language servers are installed for your language;
-`:ConfigInstallLanguageServers` installs a few that aren't automatically managed by other plugins.
+`:ConfigInstallLanguageServers` installs a few that aren't automatically managed by other plugins (this should have happened automatically but it is sometimes good to make sure it runs successfully).

-Lastly, `:ConfigUpdate` runs the auto-update and you can also `:ConfigUpdate!` to update *and* force run the post-update hooks.

 Sometimes plugin authors make backwards incompatible changes or push changes in ways that confuse [vim-plug](https://github.com/junegunn/vim-plug).
 A simple way